koykov/approxity/readme.md

 Similarity estimation structures measure the similarity between two sets.
 In this package, sets are represented as string data, enabling fuzzy text comparison.
-These algorithms require an auxiliary LSH structure and handle all stages (shingling, hashing, and vectorization) transparently.
+These algorithms require an auxiliary LSH structure and handle all stages (shingling, hashing, and vectorization) implicitly for the developer.

 [Detailed description](similarity).